 According to South Carolina Instructions for Form SC-1040, below are other subtractions allowed on your South Carolina return.
 When reporting these other subtractions, enter the amount applicable and a brief description.

-SC ABLE Savings Account.
-You may deduct 100% of any contributions made to an ABLE savings account, subject to program limitations, between January 1, 2017 and December 31, 2017.
+Palmetto ABLE Savings Account.
+You may deduct 100% of any contributions made to an ABLE savings account, subject to program limitations, between January 1, 2021 and December 31, 2021.

 South Carolina does not recognize bonus depreciation in IRC Section 168(k).
 With or without bonus depreciation, the depreciable life of the property is the same for federal and state purposes.
 For the tax year in which the property is placed in service, a taxpayer must add back the difference, in the line for other additions, between the depreciation deduction allowed for federal purposes and the deduction that would have been allowed without bonus depreciation.
 Therefore, the South Carolina adjusted basis is greater than the federal adjusted basis.
 For all other years of the depreciable life of the property, an additional depreciation deduction is available for South Carolina purposes.